erickveil/erickveil.github.com/_posts/2017-03-20-How-To-Mount-Remote-Linux-File-Systems.md

 There's no simpler way that I see to pull this feature off.
 I suppose we will file this under "security vs. convenience".

-## Drawbacks
+## Backups

 The file system is just mounted.
 If the server's hard drive dies, those files are gone.
 It's not distributed like an actual cloud server would be.
-I highly reccomend periodic, automatic, off-site backup of your files.
-[There are a lot of solutions for this.](http://www.techrepublic.com/blog/10-things/10-outstanding-linux-backup-utilities/)
+I highly recommend periodic, automatic, off-site backup of your files.
+[There are a lot of solutions for this.](http://www.techrepublic.com/blog/10-things/10-outstanding-linux-backup-utilities/).

+This puts us back in the position of hosting our files on someone else's computer, unless you happen to have two homes.
+However, you can at least enjoy the greater choice of who you trust with your files.
+Also, you can write a cron job that compresses the files in an encrypted tarball before backing them up.
+Then you can ship the backups to any remote cloud storage service you want and not worry about it.
+Eat your cake and have it too.

 ## Sources